 World History II

-World History II surveys the history of civilization from the Renaissance to modern times, with an emphasis on cultural development and the outstanding personalities who have shaped human progress.
-From the start of the Renaissance to the revolutions that make up the modern period, students will gain a better understanding of the forces that have shaped modern cultures around the world.
+World History surveys the history of civilization from the year 1000 to the present, with an emphasis on cultural development and the outstanding personalities who have shaped human progress.
+From the fall of the Roman Empire through the pivotal periods, ages, and revolutions that make up the modern period, students will gain a better understanding of the forces that have shaped modern cultures around the world.

 United States History